Common Questions

 In order for a payment to go to your principal balance, all outstanding interest must first be satisfied, and the remainder of your payment will be applied to the principal balance.

 If your payments are currently suspended due to deferment, it will benefit you to continue making payments on the interest that accrues to avoid capitalization.
-To determine the amount of unpaid interest, log in to your online account and review your loan details.
+To determine the amount of unpaid interest, log in to your online account and view your loan details.
 If you have several groups, you can select each group to see group-specific accrued interest.

 Any payment you make will, per regulation, be applied first to outstanding interest, unless late fees* are assessed, then your principal balance.
 Interest accrues daily; therefore, the amount of unpaid accrued interest changes daily.
 Any amount paid above interest accrued and late fees (if applicable) will be automatically applied to the principal balance.